shuoshuobar/Final_Project/README.md

 # Final Project
 ## Project Overview

 ### This project scrapes restaurant delivery data from the Fantuan website using Playwright, processes the data with pandas and serves it through a Flask web application.
-The application provides a paginated interface to explore the delivery data.
+The application provides a paginated interface to explore the restaurant and delivery data.

 #### Install required Python packages:
 pip install playwright pandas flask